saptarshibasu/azure-study/README.md

   * Standard - 2 node cache.
 99.9% SLA
   * Premium - Powerful, high-throughput hardware
 * Keys that have a time to live set are eligible for evicion

+## Azure Relay

+* The Azure Relay service enables you to securely expose services that run in your corporate network to the public cloud.
+You can do so without opening a port on your firewall, or making intrusive changes to your corporate network infrastructure

+## SendGrid

+* SendGrid is a cloud-based email service that provides reliable transactional email delivery, scalability, and real-time analytics along with flexible APIs that make custom integration easy

+## Azure Notification Hub

+* Azure Notification Hubs provide an easy-to-use and scaled-out push engine that enables you to send notifications to any platform (iOS, Android, Windows, etc.) from any back-end (cloud or on-premises)

 ## Script